 - 2. In the Files section of the Import Images dialog box, click Browse to find and select one or more images on your computer. - 3.
 Add the bitmap image to a new layer by selecting the Create Layer(s) option and one of the following options: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, if you import three files named a-1.tga, a-2.tga and b-1.tga, this will create two layers, one named "a" and one named "b".
 Layer "a" will contain the two first images and "b" will contain the third one. - Add to Existing Layer: Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers. - 4.
-In the Vectorization section, make sure the Vectorize Image option is unchecked. - 5.
-In the Import Options section, select the Keep As Original Bitmap option. - 6.
-In the Alignment section, decide on the size and placement of your image within the camera frame.
-You can choose between the following options:
+In the Import Options section, select the Keep As Original Bitmap option. - 5.
+In the Colour Space section, it is possible to specify the colour space of the imported image.
+During the import no other colour space conversion is done, simply the specified colour space is set to the new created element.
+It is also possible to modify the colour space of the layer by using Layer Properties.